FaNim21/TournamentTool/README.md

   Easily configure different modes for the application, such as:
   - **None** – basic mode without external data integration.
   - **Paceman** – integration with [Paceman.gg](https://paceman.gg) to display current player paces along with splits.
-  - **Ranked** – support for private MCSR Ranked rooms with automatic adjustments based on the game mode in the preset.
+  - **Ranked** – support for private MCSR Ranked rooms with API integrations for obs and live pace display for players in the room.

 - **Whitelist Management**
   Manage a custom list of players to include in Points of View (POVs).

 - **Dynamic OBS POV Management**
-  Effortlessly switch between player views with built-in POV management features.
+  Effortlessly switch between player views with built-in POV management features using drag-and-drop functionality or by directly clicking on players and POVs.

 ## Planned Enhancements

+- Whitelist import/export functionality.
+- A Built-in leaderboard for tracking player performance.
-- Support for displaying player data from MCSR Ranked and Paceman.
+- Support for displaying player statistics from MCSR Ranked and Paceman.
 - Automated processes for creating and managing POVs in OBS.
+- Settings menu for hotkeys configurations and more.
-- A more detailed API to display additional information in OBS for viewers.
+- A more detailed API to display additional information to OBS for viewers.
+- Video and documentation tutorial.

 ## How to Get Started (Detailed tutorial in future)